-Whilst we often hear about the fact that trauma can lead to chronic illness, something that we talk about less often is the way in which having a chronic illness is a traumatic experience and can cause trauma.
+Whilst we often hear about the fact that trauma can lead to chronic illness, something that we talk about less often is how having a chronic illness is a traumatic experience and can cause trauma.

 So, as today is World Mental Health Day, and I’ve just experienced a pretty traumatic health crash, what better time than now to talk about the trauma of chronic illness?
 So here are seven things about chronic illness related trauma.